Skip to main content

 )

-# Framework automatically handles crypto data fetching and error cases
+# Framework automatically handles search and error cases

 return response